How Much Services Cost

 Any level of Access Rights

-The cost of a service is displayed on the Details pane of the service's Summary tab.
+The cost of a service is displayed in the Details section of the service's Summary tab.

-By default, Estimated Costs are shown, but you can also display the Actual Costs.
-To learn how to display the Actual Costs property in the Details pane, see Displaying properties.
+By default, Estimated Annual Costs are shown, but you can also display the Actual Costs.
+For information on how to display the Actual Costs property in the Details section, see Displaying properties.

-In the Details pane, click the blue Details link next to Estimated Costs or Actual Costs to open the Costs Details dialog.
+In the Details section, click the Details link next to Estimated Annual Costs or Actual Costs to open the Costs Details dialog.

 Use the drop-down lists to select either Estimated Costs or Actual Costs and the time period.